dev-suro/suro-docs/docs/bots/suggestion-bot.md

 # Suggestion Bot

-This bot is a public hosted as well as open-source Discord bot.
+This bot is a public hosted as well as open-source Discord bot which can be found [here](https://github.com/dev-suro/suggestion-bot).

 People can either use the command `/suggestions add` or `type in the channel` that the suggestion bot is setup at.